blakelymayhall/odin-todo/README.md

 10/14/23
 - Major refactoring of code for clarity and readability

+10/15/23
+- Todo edit category does work, but needed update so that the category image and color is updated
+- Nearly finished adding edit todo functionality.
+It was bigger than I thought, since you have to also update the board of todos after submission
+    - Added color and icon picker

 Todo:
-- Finish adding the edit category color and icon
+- Get the todo board updated after edit category
-    - Put color squares in the row and on-click, highlight one of them.
-On submit, accept that color.
-Will need id/clss differentiator
-    - Do the same with the icons
 - Make data persist
 - Help button
 - Sort functionality